Jeevanmerkaji/jeevanmerkaji/README.md

 I'm a Software Developer by profession and a  machine learning researcher who is deeply interested in tinkering with neural networks, building data science projects, and gathering best practices of machine learning in production.
 I write often about theoretical deep learning and applied MLOps..

+I solve problems and then post about them to help others.

 ## **Find me around the web** 🌐